iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - `Continuous` can be converted into `binary` or `boolean` by setting the `threshold` value.
 - We should also know when to `stop` | `terminate` ( **Max Depth** ) to prevent from `overfitting`
 - Decision tree can be `pruned` if necessary to avoid `overfitting`

+**Advantages:**
+- Easy to visualize and understand, they can also handle missing data.
+- Don't require extensive data preprocessing such as `normalization` or `scaling`
+- Capture non-linear relationships between the target vector and the feature matrix.
+- Robust to outliers and can handle them well.

 ```python
 from sklearn.tree import DecisionTreeClassifier